ajfoobarorg/alexjeremytest1/README.md

 # Arch notes
-Backend is FastAPI (a python backend)
+Backend has two implementations:
+- Python backend using FastAPI
+- Rust backend using Axum (experimental)

 FE is Svelte, served for development via vite.